Why I’m proud to be Foam-Free

 Floral foam is made from carcinogens

-Floral foam is made from many chemicals including formaldehyde, phenol, heptane, barmium sulfate, and carbon black – all of which are known carcinogens.
+Floral foam is made from carcinogenic chemicals including formaldehyde, phenol, heptane, barmium sulfate, and carbon black.
 Proponents of floral foam may say that it becomes “environmentally neutral” once it is manufactured.
 While that may be true, the production of foam gives those icky chemicals a reason to exist.
 If we decrease the usage of floral foam, we could decrease the presence of carcinogenic chemicals in our world.
 Wouldn’t that be a positive net effect on the planet?
 And on the workers who have to handle those nasties to make foam?

 Floral Foam is garbage.
 It is a thermoset plastic and never biodegrades.